in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 That's the secret recipe for our amazing reviews.

-##### Spring Master Class - Beginner to Expert

-> You do not get bored in long conversations and you get time to get your hands dirty at the end of each video
+> "Spring Master Class - Beginner to Expert " -  You do not get bored in long conversations and you get time to get your hands dirty at the end of each video

-> The instructor has  explained and demonstrated each single setting and covered so much!

-##### Java Servlets and JSP

-> The best part of it is the hands-on approach which the author maintained throughout the course as he had promised at the beginning of the lecture.
+ > "Java Servlets and JSP" - The best part of it is the hands-on approach which the author maintained throughout the course as he had promised at the beginning of the lecture.
 He explains the concepts really well and also makes sure that there is not a single line of code you type without understanding what it really does.
 It was so engaging that it gets you interested in web development and kinda makes you want to learn more about it.

-> I got a working servlet!
-I got a working website!

-##### Learn Spring Boot in 100 Steps - Beginner to Expert

-> I also appreciate the mind and hands approach of teaching something and then having the student apply it.
-It makes everything a lot clearer for the student and uncovers issues that we will face in our project early.

 ## We don't teach frameworks.
 We teach building applications!